hashicorp/hcp-terraform-operator/docs/faq.md

 - **What will happen if I delete an Agent Pool Customer Resource?**

-  The Agent Pool controller will delete Agent Pool from Terraform Cloud, as well as the Kubernetes Secret that stores the Agent Tokens that were generated for this pool.
+  The Agent Pool controller will delete Agent Pool from HCP Terraform, as well as the Kubernetes Secret that stores the Agent Tokens that were generated for this pool.

 - **What triggers Agents scaling?**